 What is GDPR?

 The General Data Protection Regulation (GDPR) was developed to create cohesive data privacy laws that serve to protect the personal data of all EU citizens.
-Any organization that offers goods or services to, or monitors the behavior of, EU citizens, are impacted by the GDPR
+Any organization that offers goods or services to, or monitors the behaviour of, EU citizens, are impacted by the GDPR

 What have we done about GDPR?